Manofsilva/TriviaGame/README.md

 - I created a simple trivia game that includes a form with multiple choice options regarding our pollution crisis.

+- The game utilizes timers to build a JavaScript program that executes functionality at various times

 - The player will have a limited amount of time to finish the quiz (10 seconds).

 - The game ends when the time runs out.
 The page will reveal the number of questions that players answer correctly and incorrectly.